xaprb/story/exampleSite/content/slides/adirondack/index.md

 ---
 # Export Your Slides To PDFs

-RemarkJS has support for printing slides to a PDF, using Google Chrome's print dialog (not the native system dialog).
+Remark has support for printing slides to a PDF, using Google Chrome's print dialog (not the native system dialog).

 There are some bugs in it... but Story implements workarounds so you don't even